Every episode of House of the Dragon season 2, ranked worst to best

 The best stuff this episode happens in King's Landing, where King Aegon tries to settle into his new role as sovereign.
 Aegon is the MVP of the season; he's callow, shallow and inexperienced, but also vulnerable and earnest in his desire to be taken seriously.
 There's a lot of push and pull within him, and actor Tom Glynn-Carney does a marvelous job bringing it to life.

 The title refers to a plot by Daemon to hire a pair of assassins to take out Aemond Targaryen in the Red Keep.
 Unable to find him, they kill Queen Helaena's young son Jaehaerys instead, beheading him in front of his mother.
 This is horrifying, but the show makes the curious choice to focus on the assassins' experience rather than on Helaena's, leaving the scene feeling weirdly muffled.
 It doesn't feel anywhere close to as traumatic and terrifying as it should.
-It doesn't seem to have much affect on Helaena afterwards, either, further minimizing what should have been a moment no one would ever forget.
+We already talked about how it apparently doesn't give Alicent any pause later in the season.
+Even stranger, it doesn't seem to have much affect on Helaena afterwards, further minimizing what should have been a moment no one would ever forget.

 olivia-cooke-emma-d-arcy